raprocks/raprocks.github.io/_posts/2020-05-13-lets-begin.md

 1. To download Termux visit [Here](https://f-droid.org/en/packages/com.termux/).
 Scroll down to find the download button for the latest version and download The Apk.
 2. Termux:API can be downloaded [here](https://f-droid.org/en/packages/com.termux.api/).
 3. Termux:Styling can be downloaded [here](https://f-droid.org/en/packages/com.termux.styling/) following the same instruction.
-4. The downloaded Apks should be installed and just opening them in filemanager should suffice and you will be treated by the instructions.
+4. The downloaded Apks should be installed and just opening them in file manager should suffice and you will be treated by the instructions.
 Just follow them and you will be good to go.

 So now we have installed all the apps required.
 Just double check that you see a Termux Icon and You are Done.
 The other 2 apps dont have a launcher icon as they act like plugins to the main apps so dont be alarmed if you dont see their icons.

 ## Initialization
-Just Open Termux and yoi will be greeted by a Installing message.
-Just let it finish and you will see a message on the screen. now what you see is the most basic terminal window without any customization. lets see what you have here.
+Just Open Termux and you will be greeted by a Installing message.
+Just let it finish and you will see a message on the screen.
+Now what you see is the most basic terminal window without any customization.
+Lets see what you have here

 <figure>